ryandhasgit/Comedy/Batman job listings.md

-The “Masked Crusader” is currently looking for self-starters who match the following criteria:
+The “Masked Crusader” is currently looking for self-starters who can fill the roll of side kick—a prominent but vice presidential-like role, mostly a figurehead, to comically fail and drive plot through conflict.

-SIDE-Kick WANTED:
+Job realities